ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 ### High level

-    Python is easy to read mange meomery for you, works on any system
+    Python is easy to read manage meomery for you, works on any system

 ## Theory Questions